benearnthof/SparseTransformers/README.md

 #### Features
 * Selective Activation Checkpointing to decrease GPU memory requirements for very deep transformers
 * Automatic mixed precision
-* DDP Training via `torchrun --standalone --nproc_per_node=2 train.py config/cifar-10-ddp.yaml`
+* DDP Training via `torchrun --nproc_per_node=x train.py | tee ds_run.log`
+* DeepSpeed Training for the performance features listed below can be set in config
 * During evaluation masked images are sampled and logged on wandb with their respective predictions
 * To avoid data leakage from image to image the last target byte y[-1] is set to the last input byte x[-1]
 * Adjusted positional encodings for image data, see below.
 * GPU memory profiling can be enabled with `debug_memory` in config.
 * To visualize the .pickle files this produces head over to [https://docs.pytorch.org/memory_viz](https://docs.pytorch.org/memory_viz)
+* Zero Redundancy Optimizers (1-3) are available via DeepSpeed Training

 #### TODO
 * Compare Vanilla to FlashAttention on different hardware
 * Examine impact of batch size on training, as larger batch sizes may be beneficial for transformers, but gradient accumulation & activation checkpointing do have small performance drawbacks.
 * Investigate NCCL_P2P_DISABLE=1 / export NCCL_P2P_LEVEL=NVL may be required for some GPUs
-* Mixed precision training with torch.distributed.fsdp MixedPrecisionPolicy (Section 5.6 in paper, should help scale training across multiple nodes)
+* Custom Mixed precision training with torch.distributed.fsdp MixedPrecisionPolicy (Section 5.6 in paper, should help scale training across multiple nodes)
-* torch.amp.GradScaler("cuda", args...) for gradient scaling with mixed precision to prevent underflow for small values
+* DeepSpeed Tensor Parallelism
+* DeepSpeed Pipeline Parallelism
+* Implement custom parallel models like picotron
+* Benchmark DeepSpeed settings

 ### Functionality
 * Parameters & Embeddings are initialized like specified in section 6 of the paper